-4. Stop notices
+4. Stop notices and stop orders

-If the secured party has concerns that the security provider may transfer the Secured Shares in the relevant Secured Company to a third party or pay a distribution with respect to them in breach of the terms of the security document before any enforcement action has been completed, it may be possible to obtain a stop notice.
+If the secured party has concerns that the security provider may transfer the Secured Shares in the relevant Secured Company to a third party or pay a distribution with respect to them in breach of the terms of the security document before any enforcement action has been completed, it may be possible to obtain a stop notice or a stop order.